 I wouldn’t.
 This scramble is really best fresh but can be reheated if necessary!

-- Add quick cooking vegetables to your tofu scramble for a heartier breakfast or serve with a side of breakfast potato, hashbrowns, vegan sausage, or even toast!
+- Add quick cooking vegetables to your silken tofu scramble for a heartier breakfast or serve with a side of breakfast potatoes, hashbrowns, vegan sausage, or even toast!

 - Chickpea Egg Breakfast Sandwiches